 Instructions for Requesting Letters of Recommendation

 Writing good letters of recommendation is one of my most important missions as a teacher and mentor, and I take it very seriously.
 However, I can only discharge this responsibility if certain conditions are met.
-You should never assume that I will agree to be your referee or provide my name as a reference before clearing it with me first.
+You should never assume that I will agree to provide a written or verbal reference for you before confirming it with me first.

 Before you request a letter from me, please ask yourself the following questions: